-- 15.1 The Municipal Manager shall be responsible for the implementation and administration of this Policy. - 15.2 This Policy, once adopted by Council, shall come into effect on 01 July 2011
+- 15.1 The Municipal Manager shall be responsible for the implementation and administration of this Policy. - 15.1.1 This Policy, once adopted by Council, shall come into effect on 01 July of every year.

 ANNEXURE I: SUMMARY OF REQUIREMENTS OF MUNICIPAL FINANCE